-As a skilled car accident lawyer Minneapolis MN might attest, auto accidents are something that every driver on the road worries about.
+As a skilled car accident lawyer might attest, auto accidents are something that every driver on the road worries about.
 The National Highway Traffic Safety Administration (NHTSA) puts out an annual report compiling statistics about the year’s traffic accidents.
 The report shows trends, both good and bad, and points out areas of concern.
 Here are 5 statistics about car accidents that might surprise you.

 - America is leading the world in car accident deaths.

 According to the CDC, more Americans die from car accidents than any other high-income country in the world.
 While other countries have seen a steady decrease in traffic accident fatalities over the past decade, the numbers have been rising in the U.S. In 2015, around 88 people died every day from injuries sustained in a car accident.

 - Seat belt use is improving, but it’s still not great.

 In 2015, American seat belt use was estimated to be 88.5 percent.
 That number may seem high, but it places the U.S. as third lowest among high-income countries.
 This statistic is alarming because around half of the fatal accidents in 2015 involved a person who was not wearing a seat belt.
 The safety restraint can’t prevent every fatality, but it can prevent many of them.